raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 ## Installing dependencies

-First, you need to add Stak Scheme as dependencies in your Rust projects.
-Follow [the install instruction](install).
+First, follow [the install instruction](install) to add Stak Scheme as dependencies in your Rust projects.

 ## Preparing a Scheme script